-CONTACT: Jim McVay, Dr. P.A.
-(334) 206-5600 (334) 288-4888 (home)
+CONTACT: Jim McVay, Dr.P.A.
+(334) 206-5600

-The Alabama Department of Public Health recommends all families in affected areas take health and safety precautions in connection with Hurricane Katrina.
-State Health Officer Dr. Donald Williamson urges Alabamians to listen and follow all health and safety warnings communicated through the news media.
+The Alabama Department of Public Health recommends all families in areas that may be affected by Hurricane Isaac take health and safety precautions.

+State Health Officer Dr. Donald Williamson urges Alabamians to listen and follow warnings communicated through the news media.